jtgry/lakemartinchiro/site/content/our-services.md

     name: Nutritional Counseling
     content: We provide specific recommendations on nutritional supplements and healthy food choices to enhance our patient´s return to optimal health.
 Do you know which supplements and vitamins are good for you?
-Do you know how these supplements and vitamins interact with one another?
 Dr Peaden can provide a structured nutritional program based on your individual needs.
     image: uploads/chiro-therapy.svg
   - template: block-item
     name: Lifestyle Advice